The ascent to Pagasarri Bilbao is an activity quite frequently, hence the path is found Pagasarri well documented.

 Way up to Pagasarri: Campa Pagasarri

-In the camp we found a bar
+In the campaign we came across a bar

 Way up to Pagasarri: Campa and bar Pagasarri